Too Young (Sidney Lippman and Sylvia Dee song): Nat King Cole recording

-The success of the song may have convinced record executives that young people had the buying power, which would lead to the boom of rock and roll music that catered to a young audience in the mid-50s.
+The success of the song may have convinced record executives that young people had the buying power, which would lead to the boom of rock and roll music that catered to a young audience in the mid-'50s.

+Charts

 Other early versions

 Several versions contemporary to Nat King Cole's version were recorded, some making the US charts but not as high.

 The recording by Patty Andrews was released by Decca Records as catalog number 27569.
 It first reached the Billboard Best Seller chart on June 8, 1951 and lasted one week on the chart, peaking at number 30.
 On other Billboard charts, this version reached as high as number 19 on the Most-played Jukebox Records chart.